Hello Machine Bros!

 2. Extra Inflation Distance:

-The option Extra inflation distance of Simplify3D allows you to adjust if you want the bridge configuration to be applied to a greater length, in order for the bridge to adhere better to the base of the piece.
+The option of Extra Inflation Distance of Simplify3D allows you to adjust if you want the bridge configuration to be applied to a greater length, in order for the bridge to adhere better to the base of the piece.

 If you want to turn off this option, you must enter zero as a value.